Coroner - Robert J. Gessner

 Eric is a member of the Cook County Disaster Response Team, The Hundred Club of Kankakee County, the Eastern Illinois Law Enforcement Administrators Association where he serves as the Secretary, St. George Catholic Church and the Kankakee County Republican Central Committee where he serves as the treasurer.
 Eric is married to Kaitlain and lives in Bourbonnais.

 Deputy Coroner - Mark A. Posing

 Mark Posing began his career as a local firefighter in 1984.
 During his time as a firefighter, he was certified as a fire service and EMS instructor for the State of Illinois.
 He was also trained in hazardous materials operations and technical rescue.
-In April of 2004, Mark joined the Coroner's Office as a deputy Coroner, bringing with him his extensive medical and fire knowledge.
+In April of 2004, Mark joined the Coroner's Office as a Deputy Coroner, bringing with him his extensive medical and fire knowledge.
 He has since attended Medicolegal Death Investigation Training basic and master level classes through the St. Louis University School of Medicine.
 He has also completed the NIMS IS-700.
 In November of 2017, Mark retired from the Naperville Fire Department to accept a full-time job with the Kankakee County Coroner's Office.